bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-mysql-and-github.md

 This tutorial will bring your MySQL schema change to the next level by introducing the **GitOps workflow**, where you commit the schema change script to the GitHub repository, which will in turn trigger the schema deployment pipeline in Bytebase.

-You can use Bytebase free version to finish the tutorial.
+You can use Bytebase's **Community Plan** to finish the tutorial.

 ## Prerequisites

 Before you start this tutorial, make sure you have the following ready:

 - Finished our previous UI-based change tutorial [Database CI/CD and Schema Migration with MySQL](/docs/tutorials/database-change-management-with-mysql).
-- A local MySQL cluster.
+- A local MySQL server.
-- A GitHub account.
-- A public GitHub repository.
+- A GitHub account and a public GitHub repository, e.g. `test-bb-gitops`.
 - [Docker](https://www.docker.com/) installed locally.
 - An [ngrok](http://ngrok.com/) account.